-About the parking craziness, she said, “I had never seen that plaza’s surface completely covered by parked cars.”
-Roosevelt Island went from restricting cars to fertilizing them.
+About the parking craziness, one resident said, “I had never seen that plaza’s surface completely covered by parked cars.”
+She was talking about a small plaza tucked between buildings at Manhattan Park.
+Over the years, Roosevelt Island went from discouraging cars to fertilizing them.

 By David Stone

-Never underestimate RIOC’s ability for doing even worse.
-Just a few days later, they jammed the No Parking area at 591 Main Street with even one more car.
+RIOC, seldom an agency known for setting good examples, sometimes does worse.
+A few days later, they jammed the No Parking area at 591 Main Street with prohibited vehicles and an unauthorized dumpster.

 “On a hot day I cannot use those benches to enjoy the shady breeze that normally flows up there,” our reader added.
 “And I am furious about it.”